tiaradwiputri/kalimatai/README.md

 2. What dessign patterns is used on the first iteration?

 # Second iteration
-An `Injector` that used injectable components defined in configuration JSON file to manage components.
-The JSON file have a DB connection components to be implemented.
+An `Injector` that used manage components defined in configuration JSON file to manage components.

 ## Questions
 1. What is the advantage of having initialization in configuration file?